-Students may follow either one of these routes to ensure intensity of study and continuity of academic content:
+Students pursuing the EdD degree may choose one of the following patterns to ensure intensity of study and continuity of academic content:

 Pattern A: As part of the program, there will be a period of full-time study for a minimum of 12 continuous months.
 Students are encouraged to complete some courses before the period of full-time study.